-Alicia’s story (as told to the SPLC) is a familiar one for many individuals and families in Alabama.
+Alicia’s story is a familiar one for many individuals and families in Alabama.
 Payday lenders advertise easy money with low interest rates.
 However, the annual percentage rate attached to these loans is 456% in this state.
 Because of this, many borrowers cannot afford to pay back the principal in a month.
 Instead, they renew the loan and the interest continues to accumulate.
 As the months go by, countless people are trapped in a cycle of debt.

 The YWCA Central Alabama is a member of the Alliance for Responsible Lending in Alabama (ARLA).
 ARLA’s mission is to support laws that regulate small loan lenders, teach the public about predatory lending, and help find alternatives to these lenders.